Ed Gein: Death

 Gein died at the Mendota Mental Health Institute due to respiratory failure, secondary to lung cancer, on July 26, 1984, at the age of 77.
 Gein is interred between his parents and brother in Plainfield Cemetery.
-Over the years, souvenir seekers chipped away pieces from his gravestone, until the stone itself was stolen in 2000.
+Over the years, souvenir seekers chipped away pieces from his gravestone until the stone itself was stolen in 2000.
 It was recovered in June 2001, near Seattle, Washington, and was placed in storage at the Waushara County Sheriff's Department.
 Since then, his gravesite has remained unmarked.

 In popular culture

 Gein's story has been depicted widely in American popular culture via numerous appearances in film, music, and literature.
-The tale first came to widespread public attention in the fictionalized version presented by Robert Bloch in his 1959 suspense novel, Psycho.
-In addition to Alfred Hitchcock's 1960 film adaptation of Bloch's novel of the same name, Gein's story was loosely adapted into numerous films, including Deranged (1974), The Texas Chainsaw Massacre (1974), In the Light of the Moon (2000) (released in the United States and Australia as Ed Gein [2001]), Ed Gein: The Butcher of Plainfield (2007), Ed Gein, the Musical (2010) and the Rob Zombie films House of 1000 Corpses (2003) and The Devil's Rejects (2005).
+The tale first came to widespread public attention in the fictionalized version presented by Robert Bloch in his 1959 suspense novel Psycho.
+In addition to Alfred Hitchcock's 1960 film adaptation of Bloch's novel of the same name, Gein's story was loosely adapted into numerous films, including Deranged (1974), The Texas Chainsaw Massacre (1974), Landscape Suicide (1987), In the Light of the Moon (2000) (released in the United States and Australia as Ed Gein [2001]), Ed Gein: The Butcher of Plainfield (2007), Ed Gein, the Musical (2010) and the Rob Zombie films House of 1000 Corpses (2003) and The Devil's Rejects (2005).
 Gein served as the inspiration for myriad fictional serial killers, most notably Norman Bates (Psycho), Leatherface (The Texas Chain Saw Massacre), Buffalo Bill (The Silence of the Lambs), Garland Greene (Con Air), and the character of Dr. Oliver Thredson in the TV series American Horror Story: Asylum.

-American film maker Errol Morris and German film maker Werner Herzog tried to collaborate on a film project about Gein from 1975 to 1976.
+American filmmaker Errol Morris and German filmmaker Werner Herzog tried to collaborate on a film project about Gein from 1975 to 1976.
 Morris claimed to have interviewed Gein several times and ended up spending almost a year in Plainfield interviewing dozens of locals.
 The pair planned secretly to exhume Gein's mother from her grave to test a theory, but never followed through on the scheme, and eventually ended their collaboration.
 The aborted project was described in a 1989 New Yorker profile of Morris.
 Gein's story inspired American grunge band Tad to write the song "Nipple Belt" for their 1989 album, God's Balls.
 Gein also inspired American thrash metal band Slayer to write the song "Dead Skin Mask" for their 1990 album, Seasons in the Abyss.
 Also, Blind Melon singer Shannon Hoon stated in interviews that the song "Skinned" on their 1995 album, Soup, was about Gein, and many of the crimes he committed.
 Additionally, Gein was the inspiration and namesake for the song "Nothing to Gein", by American heavy metal band Mudvayne; released in 2000 on their album, L.D.
 50.